 Everything You Need to Know About AWS Penetration Testing Report

-When looking at the cloud providers, AWS is the name that comes up first due to its highest (33%) market share in the industry.
-Amazon Web Services (AWS) offers a set of remote computing services that make up an on-demand distributed computing platform.
-It is designed to make web-scale computing easier for online businesses.
-Considering the security aspect of AWS, many security-conscious organizations are taking AWS security measures to make sure their business is safe from today’s highly-skilled cybercriminals.
+Over the past decade, cloud computing has become an important part of every organization’s IT strategy.
+When looking at cloud providers, AWS comes first due to its highest (33%) market share in the industry.
+Amazon Web Services (AWS) offers remote computing services that make up an on-demand distributed computing platform.

 What is AWS Security?